silnrsi/font-scheherazade/documentation/source/features.md

 See also [Arabic Fonts — Application Support](http://software.sil.org/arabicfonts/support/application-support/).
 It provides a fairly comprehensive list of applications that make full use of the OpenType and [Graphite](http://graphite.sil.org) font technologies.

-This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Scheherazade New as a web font see [Scheherazade New Webfont Example](../web/ScheherazadeNew-webfont-example.html).
-For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).
+This page uses web fonts (WOFF) to demonstrate font features and should display correctly in all modern browsers.
+For a more concise example of how to use Scheherazade New as a web font see *ScheherazadeNew-webfont-example.html* in the font package web folder.

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*